Lesson 3: Accommodating Hardware Changes¶

 }

-assumes the parameters are always valid.
+The SimulatorImpl assumes the parameters are always valid.

-The complete Coco for this component is in Example_03B/src/SimulatorImpl.coco
+The complete Coco for this component is in Example_03B/src/SimulatorImpl.coco.

 Verifying your Changes (Example_03B)¶